silogen/docs/docs/quick-start-guides/resource-manager-quick-start.md

 ### Onboard users

-!!!
-Note
+!!! note
-    SiloGen provides multiple options for onboarding users into the platform.
+    AMD Enterprise AI Suite provides multiple options for onboarding users into the platform.
 For small-scale trial deployments you can invite users through email or add them manually, but for large scale deployments we recommend using single sign-on (SSO).

 #### Invite users through email